chriswendt/ietf/draft-ietf-stir-passport.md

 The "orig" JSON object MUST only have one key value pair representing the asserted identity of any type (currently either "tn" or "uri") of the originator of the personal communications signaling.

-The "dest" JSON object MUST at least have one key value pair, but could have an arbitrary number of destination identities of any type.
+The "dest" JSON object MUST have at least have one key value pair, but could have multiple identity types (i.e. "tn" and/or "uri") but only one of each.
+Additionaly, in the case of "dest" only, the identity type key value MUST be an array signaled by standard JSON brackets, even when there is a single identity value in the identity type key value.

 **3.2.2.1.1. "tn" - Telephone Number identity**